 The people of Wisconsin are coming together to support their families, friends, and neighbors living with dementia.
-Whether someone lives in a small town or a large city, whether they are young or old, anyone can get involved in helping their community to become dementia friendly.
+Learn more about ways you can support dementia-friendly communities.

 Music & Memory

 The memories and feelings that stem from a person’s favorite music remain strong for people living with dementia.
 The Music & Memory™ Program has shown how an individual’s favorite music can have a positive effect on their mood and how they engage with the people around them.

 Wisconsin school curriculum